OpenIPC/interface/README.md

 You should now have a development server running at localhost:5000

+### Troubleshooting

-### If after you have installed all dependencies you still have problems with starting the site, try to delete `node_modules` folder in project root directory and run `yarn install` again.
+If after you have installed all dependencies you still have problems with starting the site, try to delete `node_modules` folder in project root directory and run `yarn install` again.
 If errors still exist please inform the community using one of theese [contacts].

 ##### Supported and in development progress SoCs by vendors
 - Ambarella